iamjossi/Email-sending-application-using-AWS-SES-REST-API-and-Lambda/README.md

 Grant the role full access to SES
 Name the role and save it

-Step 3: Build a Lambda Function
+Step 3: Configure a Lambda Function
 Navigate to the Lambda dashboard and create a new function Choose the IAM role created in Step 2 as the execution role Write the Lambda function code to send an email using SES